 Visit PAWS and area shelters and do it often.
 Looking in person is the best way to ensure that you and your pet are reunited.

 For lost cats, consider renting a humane trap as many displaced cats have not gone far from their homes.
-Fewer than 7% of cats who come into the shelter are reunited with their families, but more than 50% of lost cats are found by their own families when they use humane traps and other methods described on the Missing Pet Partnership website.
+As of 2016, our statistics indicate that fewer than 14% of cats who come into the shelter are reunited with their families, while an additional 7% of lost cats are found by their own families when they use humane traps and other methods described on the Missing Pet Partnership website.

 When you visit PAWS:

-PAWS takes in strays from Bothell, Brier, Kenmore, Lake Forest Park, Mill Creek, Mountlake Terrace, Mukilteo, Shoreline and Woodinville in Washington State.
-If you lost your pet outside of the Greater Seattle Area in Washington State search Petfinder.com for shelters near you.
+PAWS takes in strays from Edmonds, Kenmore, Lake Forest Park, Mill Creek, Mountlake Terrace, Mukilteo, Shoreline and Woodinville in Washington State.
+If you lost your pet outside of the Greater Seattle Area in Washington State, search Petfinder.com for shelters near you.

 If you think your pet may be at PAWS, submit a lost animal report and visit during our open hours.
 (Please note that PAWS makes all lost animal reports available for public viewing.
 PAWS is not liable for information in the reports.)